zeekus/ruby/README.md

 Filename | Description | Language
 ----------- | ----------- | ----------
-ticket_helper2.rb | takes arguments and generates recurring text that is used on a help-desk job. | ruby generate_README_md.rb | tool to automate the Generation of README.md files. |  ruby ticket_helper2b.rb | takes arguments and generates recurring text that is used on a help-desk job. | ruby
+canned_response_generator | provide canned responses to customers when they ask about reports. | ruby ticket_helper2.rb | takes arguments and generates recurring text that is used on a help-desk job. | ruby generate_README_md.rb | tool to automate the Generation of README.md files. |  ruby ticket_helper2b.rb | takes arguments and generates recurring text that is used on a help-desk job. | ruby